 Kathryn (Katie) Overberg is the University's Title IX Coordinator.
 Katie coordinates the University's response to concerns of sexual and interpersonal misconduct in their various forms including:

-If you have experienced sexual or interpersonal misconduct, please know that you are not alone, and that there are people here who can support you and provide you with resources to help you make informed choices.
+If you have experienced sexual or interpersonal misconduct, please know that there are people here who can support you and provide you with resources to help you make informed choices.
 On this site, you will find resources and answers to questions you might have, as well as a complete overview of options for reporting any incidents of misconduct.

 Drake recognizes the problem of sexual and interpersonal misconduct in our society and continues to take steps to listen to concerns, educate the campus community, and treat reports of sexual and interpersonal misconduct seriously and equitably.
 Define the Line.
 Respect the Line. emphasizes that while everybody has the right to determine their own line when it comes to sexual behavior, there is one clear line at Drake: sexual or interpersonal misconduct is not tolerated, accepted, or ignored.
 Think, talk, learn, listen, and act in a way that respects this line—we are all part of Drake.